 The Company's income tax provision for the three months and nine months ended September 30, 2013 was \$558 and \$2,656, respectively.
 The tax expense for the three months ended September 30, 2013 of \$558 was comprised of taxes due on the Company's U.S. and foreign operations.
-The tax expense of \$1,409 related to the sale of the Company's interest in Peru JV during the period.
-The effective tax rate for the three months and nine months ended September 30, 2012 and 2013 are different from the federal statutory tax rate primarily as a result of losses for which no tax benefit has been recognized.
+The tax expense for the nine months ended September 30, 2013 of \$2,656 was comprised of taxes due on the Company's U.S. and foreign operations of \$1,247 and a discrete tax expense of \$1,409 related to the sale of the Company's interest in Peru JV during the period.
+The effective tax rate for the three months and nine months ended September 30, 2013 are different from the federal statutory tax rate primarily as a result of losses for which no tax benefit has been recognized.